sf-mud-turtles-2015/object_oriented_design/README.md

-## Object Oriented Design Presentations
+## Object Oriented Design Workshop

 ### Directions
 Today we're going to illustrate principles of object oriented design in Ruby by working in groups to create examples of patterns and antipatterns.
 You will have 10-15 minutes in your group to create the presentation.
 Then each group will present a 5 minute talk on the whiteboard with: